The PATH Framework

 - "How did you manage it?"

+This video is a compilation of various situations and questions providers use when counseling clients using the PATH framework.
 Watch the PATH Framework in practice with this video compilation that includes commentary and instructions.

 Sign Up for Email Updates